-Those who have a Social Worker include children who have a Child Protection Plan and those who are looked after by the Local Authority.
-A child may also be deemed to be vulnerable if they have been assessed as being in need or otherwise meet the definition in section 17 of the Children Act 1989.
-Senior leaders, especially the Designated Safeguarding Lead (and deputy) know who our most vulnerable children are.
+Senior leaders, especially the Designated Safeguarding Lead (and deputies) know who our most vulnerable children are.
 They have the flexibility to offer a place to those about whom there have been concerns but not currently open to Social Care.

 Eligibility for free school meals in and of itself should not be the determining factor in assessing vulnerability.

 St Louis Catholic Academy will continue to work with and support children's Social Workers to help protect vulnerable children.
 This includes working with and supporting children's Social Workers and the Local Authority Virtual School Head (VSH) for looked-after and previously looked-after children.
-The lead person for this will be: Nick Kerin
+The lead person for this will be:Sue Blakeley and Karen Bryan.

-There is an expectation that vulnerable children who have a Social Worker will attend an education setting, so long as they do not have underlying health conditions that put them at increased risk.
+There is an expectation that vulnerable children who have a Social Worker will attend an education setting, unless the child/household is shielding or clinically vulnerable.
 In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the Social Worker and St Louis Catholic Academy will explore the reasons for this directly with the parent.
+St Louis Catholic Academy and Social Workers will agree with parents/carers whether children in need should be attending school - St Louis Catholic Academy will then follow up on any pupil that they were expecting to attend, who does not.